Exabyte-io/documentation/docs/accounts/accounting/increase-quota.md

 - [Dashboard](../../ui/specific/dashboard.md)
 - [The "Bio" tab](../ui/bio.md)

-In the former two cases, the increase in Storage Quota can be executed through either of the corresponding `Add Storage` buttons, located within the broader User Interface as highlighted in red in the image below:
+In the former two cases, the increase in Storage Quota can be executed through either of the corresponding `Add Storage` buttons, located within the broader User Interface as highlighted in red in the image below.

 ![Increase Quota](/images/increase-quota.png "Increase Quota")

-In the latter two cases on the other hand, the same action can be performed through the corresponding button <i class="zmdi zmdi-plus zmdi-hc-border"></i> at the top-right corner of the relevant quota information panel, as displayed in the example image below:
+In the latter two cases on the other hand, the same action can be performed through the corresponding button <i class="zmdi zmdi-plus zmdi-hc-border"></i> at the top-right corner of the relevant quota information panel, as displayed in the example image below.

 ![Increase Quota](/images/storage-quota-action.png "Increase Quota")